ozdemiroorhan/NLP-SQUAD/README.md

 ## Folders:
 ### Data:
 - Downloaded data will be saved in this folder.
 Dowloading script is available in "Preporeccsing file.py".
-The program will download it in Data folder, if the folder is exist.
+The program will download it in Data folder, if the folder exists.
 ### Weight:
 - Model weight, encoder and decoder model will be saved in this folder.
 ### Image: